renpy/renpy/sphinx/source/store_variables.rst

     A save name that is included with saves.

+.. var:: _skipping = True

+    Controls of if skipping is allowed.

 .. var:: _window = False

     This set by the ``window show`` and ``window hide`` statements, and indirectly